bigeyedata/bigeye-demo-workspace/README.md

 1. Deploying and deleting virtual tables
 2. Deploying and deleting cron schedules
-3. Deploying metric templates (deletes coming soon)
+3. Deploying and deleting metric templates
 4. Deploying deltas
 5. Utilizing the delta CICD command (Github only)
 6. Managing bigconfig as separate files